parisbutterfield/restswitchmate/README.md

 #### SwitchServer
 is responsible for handling requests to turn on and off devices.
 The PUT request takes a JSON payload.

+For firmware 2.99 and lower:

 PUT `/device/<macaddress>`

+For firmware 2.9.15 and higher:

+PUT `/device/<macaddress>?newFirmware=true `

 Payload:
 `{on: false}` or `{on: true}`